-Following a week of daily low intensity rainstorms, a heavy rainstorm that dumped approximately 3 inches of rain between 6:30 and 7:30 pm on July 21, 2007 mobilized several debris flows (“mudslides”) in Weldon Gulch that impacted the town of Alpine, CO.
+After a week of daily low-intensity rainstorms, a heavy rainstorm that dumped approximately three inches of rain between 6:30 and 7:30 pm on July 21, 2007 mobilized several debris flows (“mudslides”) in Weldon Gulch that impacted the town of Alpine, Colorado.
 Several structures, roads, and utilities were damaged and two nearby county roads had to be closed.
 The town and upstream communities were subsequently evacuated.
-Although no injuries or loss of life resulted, approximately 65 people are directly affected by the debris flow and subsequent cleanup and mitigation activities will take time.
+Although no injuries or loss of life resulted, approximately 65 people are directly affected by the debris flow and the subsequent cleanup and mitigation activities.

-Following the event, CGS mobilized geologists to the site on July 24-25 to assist in determining what happened during this event.
-CGS geologist Karen Berry met with emergency management officials and county representatives to investigate the damage to the town infrastructure.
-As a separate investigation, (now former) CGS geologist TC Wait worked with a team of landslide experts from the USGS to do reconnaissance work to identify and characterize the geologic characteristics of the debris flows.
+On July 24-25, the CGS sent staff geologists to the site to assist in determining what had occurred during this event.
+Geologist Karen Berry met with emergency management officials and county representatives to investigate the damage to the town infrastructure.
+A separate investigation lead by a team of USGS landslide experts and former CGS geologist TC Wait did initial reconnaissance work to identify and characterize the geologic characteristics of the debris flows.

 Sediment and debris inundates a home from the Alpine debris flow.
 Photo by TC Wait

 The town of Alpine is located on a debris fan at the base of Weldon Gulch along Chalk Creek west of Nathrop.
 The fast moving debris flows initiated on the steep slopes of Weldon Gulch below tree line and followed the topography down the gulch and across the fan.
 Most of the fan was well vegetated, indicating that a large debris flow has not impacted the area in some time.
 Historic cemetery markers dating back to the late 1800’s indicate that the cemetery area had not been impacted within at least the past 130 years, but was buried by new debris less than a foot deep during this event.